 - Enzymes – Eight different enzymes that can assist with natural bodily functions.

-- Essential Oils – More than a dozen natural oils.
+- Essential Oils – More than a dozen natural oils (see: Pure Haven or YL).

 - Fiber – Six different types of fiber to aid in digestion, among other bodily functions.